ams-bjones/helloworld/README.md

 helloworld
 ==========

-This is a simple hello world application as an introduction to Python
+This is a simple "Hello World" application as an introduction to Python.